-Filipino Devotees’ Nailed Like Jesus Christ On the Cross, Crucifixion A Part of Holy Week Tradition
+Filipino Devotees Nailed Like Jesus Christ On The Cross, Crucifixion A Part Of Holy Week Tradition

 “Throughout the festival week, moriones take to the streets and run amok, engaging in sword fights, dances and sneaky pranks on bystanders, with Longinus hiding behind spectators before undergoing a mock beheading and his ‘lifeless’ body being paraded around town.”

 Other provinces and regions in the Philippines also organize the same kind of event on holy week except that it is more serious and with flagellation involved during the procession.
-In San Fernando, Pampanga, several individuals who sign up to be Jesus on the cross consider such act as their vow of sacrifice or what they call as ‘panata.’
+In San Fernando, Pampanga, several individuals who sign up to be Jesus on the cross consider such act as their vow of sacrifice or what they call as “panata.”

 This practice has been called out by the Catholic Church in the Philippines for “mixing Catholic devotion to folk belief.”
-But like Moriones Festival, such event has been flocked by spectators not only from other parts of the Philippines but as well as foreign nationals.
+But like Moriones Festival, such event has been flocked by spectators not only from other parts of the Philippines but from other countries as well.
 An American tourist, Tracey Sengillo, has said that those who commit themselves to such practice may really have such strong dedication to it.
 This event was able to gather a large crowd of 4,000 people including foreigners.
 Devotees who have been crucified on the cross are given medical attention as soon as the re-enactment of the crucifixion is done.

 The local government of Pampanga shares that such tradition started in 1955 with the staging of the way of the cross.
 But actual crucifixion only happened later on in 1962.
 Artemio Anoza was the one who played Jesus Christ.
-Anoza was known as quack doctor whose dream was to become a spiritual leader.
+Anoza was known as a quack doctor whose dream was to become a spiritual leader.

 [Featured Image by Aaron Favila/AP Images]